 Oh, we did it.

 The Cypherpunks were almost all anarchists.
 They believed that, if you build tools which give people the means to help themselves, then good governance at higher levels is the inevitable result.
 What are the means to help ourselves, though?
-Graeber and Wengrow provide an illuminating answer in their new book, The Dawn of Everything:
+Graeber and Wengrow provide an illuminating answer in their book, The Dawn of Everything:

 💡 mutual aid is the basis for individual autonomy.